We never talked obstetrics when the Little Stranger came

 - In The Sims 2, a woman (or man) will give birth after a bit of labor pain and then be ready to go to work the same day.
 It may be due to Video Game Time of course, and the parent can choose to stay home and use her (or his) maternity leave to care for the baby.

 - Female horses are known as the birth-giving queens of the whole animal kingdom, or at least among the animals most people know.
 There's a saying that goes, "A watched mare never foals," and most horse breeders will agree with this.
 The minute you leave the mare alone is the minute the foal will hit the ground.
-Quick foaling is a necessity because of the animal's biology: a horse's placenta disattaches at an early stage of foaling, and the foal must come out quickly or it may suffer from lack of oxygen.
+Quick foaling is a necessity because of the animal's biology: a horse's placenta detaches at an early stage of foaling, and the foal must come out quickly so it can get oxygen.

 - It's said that sometimes plow mares would just give birth, still in harness, during lunch and be back to plowing right on schedule.

-- Invoked by Bill Maher, who implied that China was closer to seeing birth this way than the US was.
+- Invoked by Bill Maher, who implied that China was closer to seeing birth this way than the United States was.

-- In general, the more times a woman has given birth (not by C-Section), the quicker and easier any future births are.
-This is especially true of mothers who have previously given birth without epidurals or pitocin.
+- In general, the more times a woman has given birth (not by C-section), the quicker and easier any future births are.